vbachele/ft_transcendence_42/FunctionalSpecifications.md

-# Functional specifications or how works or ft_transcendance from 42 school
+# Functional specifications
+## How works or ft_transcendance from 42 school
 Here we are going to explain all the functionnalities of our project ft_transcendance from a user perspective.

 # Why are we doing that?